Medically reviewed by Dr. Sam Kovac BVSc (Merit) and Dr. Paula Simons DVM

 Signs of fleas on kittens

 A flea infestation isn’t always evident, especially if the cat has a dark coat or the flea population is low.
-Cats with a heavy infestation or pale coats are easier to diagnose fleas.
+Cats with a heavy infestation or pale coats are easier to diagnose with fleas.

 - Scratching and biting the skin (very young kittens may not necessarily scratch).